angohouse/Aivot/applications/Aivot.md

 ### Team's experience

 Our team is a group with extensive experience in Web3.
 Currently, we are operating several projects, including Unicask, Japan’s largest Web3 whiskey cask NFT project; ANGO, a Web3-based vacation rental service; and JAPANGO, a Web3 travel service.

-ーーーーーーーーーーーーーーーーーー
-Chris Dai
+1. Chris Dai
 Blockchain evangelist and co-founder and CEO of Japanese blockchain companies.
 Pioneered redeemable physical asset NFTs and successfully completed several NFTs sales.
 Focuses on inventing decentralized businesses in the non-financial sector utilizing blockchain technology.
 Deeply attracted to the decentralized model and its business, social and philosophical aspects.
 Advisor to Japan Blockchain Association, Committee member of the Investigation of Blockchain Utilization of Authentication Information of Japanese Positioning Satellites, and Research Institute of Economy, Trade, and Industry Blockchain research team member.
 Co-authored (2019) Next Blockchain: Ecosystem for Next Generation Industries.
 Nikkei Business Publications and (2020).
 Blockchain and Crypto Currency.
 Springer.

-Yi Liu
+2. Yi Liu
 CTO of Recika.
 Seasoned blockchain product manager.
 Lead system development for UniCask and ANGO.
 Possesses over 10 years of experience in system development at a major securities company, with deep knowledge in software engineering and project management.
 Completed a Master's degree in Engineering at Nagoya University.

-Kento Honda
+3. Kento Honda
 Joined RECIKA at the end of 2021 and became Business manager of UniCask in 2022.
 He was responsible for the planning, design, sales and marketing of the world's first small batch whisky cask NFT.
 As a result, the $40 million barrel sold out in nine minutes.
 He then sold the NFT in collaboration with seven IPs, and was also in charge of planning, coordination with various parties and marketing here.
 In addition, as a POC for Livesola (a service that visualizes fan behavior and contributions in the form of NFTs and tokens), we organized a three-hour live broadcast using a TV station's studio.
 He has also participated in other consulting teams for major automotive companies, and has experience in coordinating projects mainly using NFTs with a wide variety of stakeholders.
 He has also been involved in ANGO since 2023.
 Currently, he is working with engineers on the development required to raise funds using NFTs in a limited liability company type DAO from new property development.

+4. KOKO
+Master of Science in Science from Tokyo Institute of Technology.
+Currently enrolled in the doctoral program at Institute of Science Tokyo.
+Research topics include decision-making within DAOs, tokenomics, and cryptocurrencies.
+Joined Recika in 2022, primarily responsible for DAO model design, tokenomics design, and simulations.
+Has a deep understanding of the philosophy, technologies, and applications of Web3.

 ### Team Code Repos